 Study Quechua at the University of Pittsburgh!
 Get to know a whole new world of South American indigenous cultures while taking a virtual trip to the Andes.
 Learn about new ways to view the world, explore the mountains, see llamas, and more.
-If this sounds fun, consider our introductory and intermediate level Quechua courses taught by Alana DeLoge, a linguist who has worked in Bolivia since 2002.
-To complement our on-campus Quechua classes and community, participate in Pitt in Bolivia, a six-week summer study abroad program in which various courses of study are available in addition to Quechua language classes, including sociolinguistics, public health, and sociology.
-Study Quechua at Pitt!
+If this sounds fun, consider our introductory level and continuing Quechua courses taught by Alana DeLoge, a linguist who has worked in Bolivia since 2002.
+To complement our on-campus Quechua classes and community, participate in Pitt in Bolivia, a six-week summer study abroad program.
+Students chan choose from a language and linguistics track and a service learning track.
 We look forward to seeing you in our classes!

 Six levels of Quechua as well as a culture course are offered at the University of Pittsburgh.
 For more information, please click here.